kencx/homelab/docs/images.md

 ### Usage
 1. Run `make install` to install all Ansible roles and collections.
 2. Add configuration to `images/lxc/vars.yml`
-3. Ensure hosts file is defined.
-By default, we use the the global hosts file at `${BASE_DIR}/inventory/hosts.yml`.
-4. Run `make lxc-image`.
+3. Run `make lxc-image`.
 This will prompt for your Proxmox sudo password.

 #### Notes
-When destroying and recreating a new LXC with the same IP, ensure that the ARP table is cleared.
-Otherwise, the recreated host will not be reachable.
+When testing or debugging, you might destroy and recreate a new LXC with the same IP in a short span of time.
+If the temp container is unreachable, ensure that your router's ARP table cache is cleared.

 ### Variables
 #### Authentication